JacobBumgarner/VesselVio/Downloads.md

 - 06.13.21 There is a currently a minor bug with the Windows package.
 The shortcut to the executable file wasn't linked corrected.
 To run the program, go to VesselVio>Contents>VesselVio.exe.
 You can create a shortcut of this and run the program from there.

+&nbsp;

+If you'd rather run the application/single analyses from your IDE, you can find our source-code on [GitHub](https://github.com/JacobBumgarner/VesselVio).

-Please [contact us](mailto:vesselvio@gmail.com) with any bug reports, download issues, or feature requests.
+Please feel free [contact us](mailto:vesselvio@gmail.com) with any bug reports, download issues, or feature requests.